halfflat/tinyopt/README.md

   This is due to laziness.
 But it does try to at least not break UTF-8.
 * _Does not automatically generate help/usage text._
   What constitutes good help output is too specific to any given program.
-* _Does not support optional or multiple arguments to an option._
+* _Does not support multiple arguments to an option._
   This is mainly due to problems of ambiguous parsing, though in a pinch this can be set up through the use of modal option parsing (see _Filters and Modals_ below).